unbounce/iidy/README.md

 * It provides immediate, readable feedback about what CloudFormation is doing and any errors it encounters.
-* It is simple to learn, understand, and use. parts, that map directly to CloudFormation's
+* It is simple to learn, understand, and use.
+There are fewer moving parts and its commands map directly to CloudFormation's.
 * It has simple, reliable support for AWS profiles.
 * It supports the full range of CloudFormation operations, including _changesets_ without requiring any code beyond what is required to create a stack.
 * It does some template validation, guards against common issues, and will be extended over time to validate our best practices and security policies.
-* It provides seemless integration with AWS Parameter Store
+* It provides seemless integration with AWS Parameter Store.
 * It includes an optional YAML pre-processor which allows CloudFormation templates to be abstracted and simplified in ways not possible with vanilla CloudFormation templates.
 The pre-processor language supports importing data